peterwallhead/loomio/plugins/README.md

 We highly recommend sticking to this structure for plugins as well.

-(TBC...)
+TODO

 ### Attach code to outlets in the Angular interface
-(not working yet)
+TODO

 ### Add database migrations
 (not working yet)

 ### Adding translations to your plugin
 If you're writing templates, it may be that you wish to include translatable strings in them.
 We support a super easy way of including yml translations with your plugin.

 Given a template like this:
 ```